 Our 2018 competition is set to be the biggest yet, with four charities set to receive an animated film.

 Applying for the CVA is easy!
-Just answer the simple questions in our application form, which can be downloaded below, and email this to firstname.lastname@example.org.
+Just answer the simple questions in our application form and email email@example.com.

 Are you a small charity?